Dunkin’ French Cruller Donut

 A single French Cruller from Dunkin’ Donuts has 230 calories, 14 grams of fat, 21 grams of carbohydrates, and 3 grams of protein.

-This is your comprehensive review of the calories, nutrition facts, and ingredients in a French Cruller donut from Dunkin’.
-Do not miss the sections below on total dietary fats and sugars.
+This is your complete review of the calories, nutrition facts, ingredients, and allergens in a French Cruller donut from Dunkin’.

 Saturated Fat